 It’s no surprise that the thing I spend the most money on, most consistently, is the one thing I feel quickest to defend.
 I mean, I need to eat, right?
 I know I didn’t need a second pair of jeans, or two of the same top in different colors.
+But I’m not the only one who struggles: how to cut your food budget is a question millions of us ask every year.

 Here’s how I cut my food budget.